ktech810/Cloud-DevOps/Multi-tier-VPC-Subnets/README.md

 The following below is a list of all the details of the subnets I used to create my custom VPC.

-We have 4 subnets: sn-reserved, sn-db, sn-app, and sn-web across 3 AZs, A, B and C.
+<b>We have 4 subnets: sn-reserved, sn-db, sn-app, and sn-web across 3 AZs, A, B and C.</b>

 sn-reserved-A 10.16.0.0/20 AZA IPv6 00
 sn-db-A 10.16.16.0/20 AZA IPv6 01